-Own-Build Grid Connection Size and capacit of on-site substation It is estimated that the maximum size of the facility substation will not exceed 1ha.
+Own-Build Grid Conr nection Size and capacity of on-site substation It is estimated that the maximum size of each facility substation will not exceed 1ha.
 The facility substation will collect the power from the facility and transform it from medium voltage (up to 33kV) to high voltage (132 kV).
+Each facility will require inverter-stations, transformers, switchgear and internal electrical reticulation (underground cabling).
 Length and capacity of on-site powerlines / cabling.
-The facility will require inverter-stations, transformers, switchgear and internal electrical reticulation (underground cabling).

-Auxiliary Infrastructure Other infrastructure Additional Infrastructure Auxiliary buildings of approximately 1 ha, including (but not limited to) a 33kV switch room, a gate house, ablutions, workshops, storage and warehousing areas, site offices and a control centre.
+For the Hardeveld PV facilities, the preferred substation position is located adjacent to the proposed Bulskop Collector Switching Station, and not adjacent to the PV arrays (please note: Bulskop Collector Switching Station and the 132kV overhead line to the Droerivier MTS is being assessed in a separate BA).
+Therefore, Hardeveld PV will require additional MV cabling from an on-site MV switch room to the facility substation.
+A 50 m wide corridor of approximately 1.3 km long has been assessed to allow for micro-siting.
+Auxiliary Infrastru cture Other infrastructure Additional Infrastructure Auxiliary buildings of approximately 1 ha, including (but not limited to) a 33kV switch room, a gate house, ablutions, workshops, storage and warehousing areas, site offices and a control centre.
 Rainwater tanks; and Electrified perimeter fencing not exceeding 5 m in height.
 Details of access roads The main access roads will not exceed 10m in width.
 The access road will comprise of a new road, as well as the expansion of sections of the existing farm road.
 Details of internal roads A network of gravel internal access roads and perimeter roads with a width of up to ± 5 m, will be constructed to provide access to the various components of each facility.
 Extent of areas required for laydown of materials and equipment Approximately 2-5 ha of laydown areas will be required during construction (laydown areas will not exceed 5 ha).
 A permanent laydown area of a maximum of 1 ha will remain.